-A client was just telling me about her manager, an incredibly controlling and antagonistic “leader” who is driving people to leave the organization.
-The manager said she was now “keeping track” of her employees online, to know who might be looking for a job.
+You may have met the type – an incredibly controlling and antagonistic “leader” who is driving people to leave the organization.
+In an attempt to keep employees in line, the executive announced that she was now “keeping track” of her employees online, to know who might be looking for a job.

 First: yikes.
 Second: Is that even possible?